 Short Nature Trail.
 We have a short nature trail and leaflet available from the reception which explains the areas long history since the Wicklow Mountains were formed over 400 million years ago, the effects of glaciation in sculpting the present landscape and information on the unique flora and fauna of the area.

-The Greenway Nature Trail.
+The Tree Museum Nature Trail.
 We also have set up 2.6km trail around the mosaic of different habitats that make up the Lough Dan Campsite.
-It is a Wildlife Photo Safari that encourages you to really look at your surroundings by using your smart-phone to take pictures of the landscape and the magnificent biodiversity.
+It is an interactive nature trail that encourages you to really look at your surroundings by using your smart-phone to take pictures of the landscape and the magnificent biodiversity.
 Laminated maps and a description of some of the habitats are available from the office.
 Post your best photos on our face book page & hash tag or go to the eco-base where you can use the wildlife ID keys to identify the species of flora and fauna you have come across.